zlintian/Genomic-analysis/README.md

 Population (for QC only): ?

-Mode: Quality Control & Imputation
+Mode: Quality Control and Imputation

 click yes